 The Coalition for Responsible Exit also has Featured Resellers that are vetted by developers and ARDA.
 Fidelity Real Estate is a Featured Reseller for the Coalition.
 If you are looking for a legitimate resale company to help you sell your timeshare, contact us at 407-465-5188.
 Our licensed real estate agents can give you a free, one-on-one consultation to go over the details of your ownership and answer any questions you may have about selling your timeshare.

 What Happens If You Stop Paying Your Timeshare?

 If you feel like you are going to fall behind on your payments, consider what will happen if you stop paying your timeshare.
 The resort or developer will most likely send the bills to collections, which consequently can really hurt your credit.
 Furthermore, if you stop paying your timeshare be aware of what will happen.
-Your ownership will likely go into foreclosure and this will stay on your credit report, so we cannot stress enough that you should never just stop paying your timeshare.
+Your ownership will likely go into foreclosure, which will stay on your credit report for years, so we cannot stress enough that you should never stop paying your timeshare fees.

 Above all, if you’re trying to sell your timeshare, it’s best that it is in good standing.
 Being behind on fees and dues means it will mean it will be even more difficult to get out of your ownership.
 Potential buyers are probably not as willing to buy timeshares that have outstanding fees tied to them.